aevrah/100-days-of-code/log.md

 ### Day 71: March 12, 2018
 **Today's Progress**: Worked on another section of the jQuery course from Codecademy

+### Day 72: March 13, 2018
+**Today's Progress**: Worked on another section of the jQuery course from Codecademy.
+Only 2 sections left!

+### Day 73: March 14, 2018
+**Today's Progress**: Finished the jQuery course from @Codecademy

+### Days 74-78: March 15-19, 2018
+**Today's Progress**: I've been traveling and wasn't able to use my laptop at all.
+I spent this time catching up on saved tech articles in Pocket and reviewing notes on new topics.
+Looking forward to getting back to coding this week!

+### Days 79-82: March 20-23, 2018
+**Today's Progress**: Worked a bunch of overtime, so I've only been able to spend 5 min here and there working on this challenge.

+### Days 83-84: March 24-25, 2018
+**Today's Progress**: Another weekend of catching up on saved tech articles in Pocket and reviewing notes on new topics covered in the past week

+### Day 85: March 26, 2018
+**Today's Progress**: Finished the 19th challenge from the ['JavaScript30 by Wes Bos'](https://javascript30.com/) of creating a webcam application and effects.

+### Day 86: March 27, 2018
+**Today's Progress**: Finished the 20th challenge from the ['JavaScript30 by Wes Bos'](https://javascript30.com/) of using native speech recognition.

 <!--### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)-->